Canción Animal: Composition

-Canción Animal changed the sound of the band: Journalist Carlos Prat writes that it permitted the band to show a direct and crude side, while AllMusic reviewer Iván Adaime writes that Canción Animal features an "elegant fury".
+Canción Animal changed the sound of the band: Journalist Carlos Prat of Todo Noticias writes that it permitted the band to show a direct and crude side, while AllMusic reviewer Iván Adaime writes that Canción Animal features an "elegant fury".
 MusicHound described it as an Alternative rock album mixed with pop-psychedelica.
-Critics have also noticed that Canción Animal features romantic and sexual lyrics.
+Furthermore, Marcelo Rey of La Opinión compared the sound of the album to the likes of Jimi Hendrix, Led Zeppelin and the Doors.
+Tom Hull also found similarities between other bands like Guns 'N Roses and the Manic Street Preachers.
+Music critics have noticed that lyrics Canción Animal are romantic and sexual.